Welcome to SingingSun! Enjoy!

 The sun and planets of our solar system

 Most planets also spin around, like a top.
 On earth one spin is one day.
 The axis of spin on earth is through our north and south poles.
-A planets axis of spin is not straight up (right angles) to the plane of the solar system, different planets tilt every which way.
-Uranus is spinning on its side!
-The earth’s axis is tilted at 23.5 degrees to the (imaginery) straight up-down line.
+A planet’s axis of spin is usually not straight up (right angles) to the plane of the solar system, different planets tilt every which way.

 Earth's tilt